Lance Dickson: Professional career

-After he went back to the minor leagues, he was chosen by the American Association managers as the best pitching prospect and possessor of the best breaking ball in the league.
+After Dickson went back to the minor leagues, he was chosen by the American Association managers as the best pitching prospect and possessor of the best breaking ball in the league.
 His record was 4-3 and had a 2.86 ERA in his 15 starts.
-He led the league with 92 strikeouts in 91 innings before he was injured by a stress fracture in his right foot in June 1991.
-During the following off-season he had arm surgery.
-He returned to the minor leagues after the surgery and retired from baseball in 1995.
+Dickson led the league with 92 strikeouts in 91 innings before he was injured by a stress fracture in his right foot in June 1991.
+During the following offseason, he underwent arm surgery, and made only one start in 1992 as a result.

+Dickson split the 1993 campaign between the High–A Daytona Cubs, Double–A Orlando Cubs, and Iowa.
+In 14 starts for the three affiliates, he accumulated a 3–6 record and 4.08 ERA with 67 strikeouts across 70 2/3 innings pitched.
+Dickson made 4 starts for Triple–A Iowa in 1994, recording a 4.91 ERA with 17 strikeouts over 14 2/3 innings of work.

+Dickson retired from baseball in 1995, having made only two scoreless appearances for the rookie–level Gulf Coast League Cubs during the season.